Open Accessibility Menu

 Program Year One

-• The first year of residency separates outpatient and inpatient responsibilities allowing residents to focus learning on one aspect of training at a time.
+The first year of residency focus more on the inpatient rotations.
+We separate outpatient and inpatient responsibilities allowing residents to focus learning on one aspect of training at a time.
 This means if a resident starts the morning in the hospital, then they will continue with inpatient duties throughout the day rather than needing to switch mid-day.
-This approach differs significantly from traditional training methods.
-The outcome is greater continuity, which develops stronger personal relationships with patients.
+If residents start the day in an outpatient setting, they will continue their day in an outpatient setting.

 Program Year Two